the-madhankumar/AKAIKE/README.md

   Parse the CSV file.
   Understand simple user queries in natural language.
   Perform appropriate data lookups and respond with correct answers.

+## Data Agent Responsibilites
+    -> Able to upload the csv data.
+    -> and it must get the analysis out of it.